On Keto and struggling with sugar cravings? It’s a common problem, especially in the beginning.

 Supplements are not like medicines.
 Their effect varies from person to person because we are all different.
 But many Keto dieters managed to banish their sugar cravings with the right combination of supplements.

 Here is a list of tried and tested products that may help you too.
 Some of these benefits are well-researched.
-Others are only anecdotal because of lack of studies.
+Others are only anecdotal because of the lack of studies.

 Please note – I included guidelines on when to consider each product.
 But there can never be a 100% guarantee that a supplement will work for you exactly as described.
-Reputable supplement brands usually have a money back guarantee on their products, so you can try them out risk-free.
+Reputable supplement brands usually have a money-back guarantee on their products, so you can try them out risk-free.